coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 Basically, with this additional code, we conditionally check if the touch point is outside the button __and__ that `buttonGroup.activeButton` is <nobr>currently not `nil` &mdash;</nobr> this second condition is especially important because we need to know that the button is __already&nbsp;pressed__ when the <nobr>slide-off</nobr> occurs.

-If both conditions are met, we use the convenient [object:dispatchEvent()][api.type.EventDispatcher.dispatchEvent] method to dispatch a <nobr>"pseudo-event"</nobr> of `"ended"` to the same listener function, making Corona think that the touch ended even if the player's finger is physically still touching the screen.
+If both conditions are met, we use the convenient [object:dispatchEvent()][api.type.EventDispatcher.dispatchEvent] method to dispatch a <nobr>"pseudo-event"</nobr> of `"ended"` to the same listener function, making CORONA_CORE_PRODUCT think that the touch ended even if the player's finger is physically still touching the screen.

 ### Activating the Controller